Web Analytics

 Step 4: Monitoring the Output Level

 Keep an eye on the output level after applying the soft clipper.
-You may need to use a gain control or adjust the output level of the clipper itself to ensure the processed audio doesn’t clip on the master bus.
+You may need to use a gain control or adjust the clipper’s output level to ensure the processed audio doesn’t clip on the master bus.
 Maintaining a balanced output is crucial.

 Step 5: Finding the Sweet Spot